Multi-Peril Crop Insurance

 When the index moves or a deadline approaches.
 That's it.

-Federal crop insurance protecting against yield loss from weather, pests, disease.
+Federal crop insurance protecting against yield loss.

 Rainfall index for hay and grazing acres.
-Auto payouts below grid threshold.

 Central Minnesota through the Twin Cities metro and into western Wisconsin.
 Licensed in both states.